dome9/cloud-bots/README.md

-# Adding new actions
+# Creating a new bot
-Any new action that is added just needs to follow the format of the other actions and be put in the action folder.
+Any new action (bot) that is added just needs to follow the format of the other actions and be put in the `bots` folder.

 Here is a sample from sg_delete.
 The rule and entity variables that are passed through come from the source SNS message.
 Params are only passed through if there are any in the tag (ex: AUTO: ec2_tag_instance owner unknown)
 ```python